 - Firmly hold the housing of your Reusable My K-Cup Universal Filter and turn the lid anticlockwise to unlock.
 Open the lid and remove the filter basket.

-- Add coffee grounds into the basket to one of the two lines – travel cup line or single-cup line
+- Add coffee grounds into the basket to one of the two lines – the travel cup line or single-cup line

 - Insert the filter in the holder, cap it, and turn the cover to the “lock” position.
 If the cover is not tight, remove the filter basket and place the cover on the basket before inserting the basket into the holder.
 Turn the cover clockwise to lock.